dwyl/learn-flutter/README.md

 Let's get cracking!

 ## 0. Setting up a new project

-In this walkthrough we are going to use Visual Studio Code.
+In this walkthrough we are going to use `Visual Studio Code`.
-We will assume you have this IDE installed, as well as the `Flutter` and `Dart` extensions installed.
+We will assume you have this IDE installed, as well as the
+`Flutter` and `Dart` extensions installed.
 If not, do so.

 <img width="252" alt="extensions" src="https://user-images.githubusercontent.com/17494745/200812248-0c9336da-74aa-49ff-9aba-758501f4dce2.png">